MSc in Genomic Medicine

 Research project

 The final term will focus on a research project undertaken for a twelve to fourteen week period.
-Approximately 30 projects will be offered by academic research groups and affiliated clinical supervisors in Oxford, as well as industry placements where possible.
-Students will have a named supervisor with experience in supervision of postgraduate students.
-Students will produce a written dissertation based on their research project of 10,000-12,000 words.
+Projects will be offered by academic research groups and affiliated clinical supervisors in Oxford.
+You will have a named supervisor with experience in supervision of postgraduate students.
+You will produce a written dissertation based on your research project of 10,000-12,000 words.
+During your research project, you will be embedded within the research groups in the Centre for Human Genetics (CHG) and other institutes, giving you the opportunity to work alongside experienced post-graduate and post-doctoral research staff.

 Teaching format